-I can never resist the giant bags of baby cukes that arrive in farmers' markets around late summer - I occasionally put up jars of dills, but always love slicing a bunch to make quick sweet-tart pickles to stash in the fridge to add to sandwiches and salads, or to satisfy sudden cravings.
-Of course you can pickle just about anything, but cucumbers are classic - and the small ones are so easy to slice and pack into jars.
-All you need is a simple brine of vinegar, sugar and salt - and if you like, some fresh garlic or dill, or a big pinch of pickling spices, which are available at most supermarkets.
+You can pickle just about anything, but cucumbers are classic.
+Small cukes are so easy to slice and pack into jars.
+All you need is a simple brine of vinegar, sugar and salt.
+And, if you like, some fresh garlic or dill, or a big pinch of pickling spices, which are available at most supermarkets.

-Wash and slice your pickles about 1/4-inch thick, and pack them into jars while you simmer the brine.
-Since these are fresh refrigerator pickles, you won't need to worry about large batches, too many jars and processing them properly - they'll live in the fridge, so use whatever jars you have around.
+Since these are fresh refrigerator pickles, you won’t need to worry about large batches, too many jars and processing them properly.
+They’ll live in the fridge, so use whatever jars you have around.

-Measurements here are pretty lax – really just go for enough brine to cover whatever it is you want to pickle.
+The measurements below are pretty lax—really just go for enough brine to cover whatever it is you want to pickle.
 Add more sugar for sweeter pickles.
+Makes about 1 L.

 1 cup white or apple cider vinegar